How To Change Your Kitchen Faucet Like A Pro

 Now that you’ve turned off the water, disconnect the faucet hose from the water lines.
 If your old faucet has a sprayer hose, you’ll need to remove that from the waterline as well.

 Next, you’ll want to loosen and remove the nuts that are holding the faucet in place under your sink.
 If the faucet you’re removing is older or wasn’t properly installed, this can sometimes be a difficult task.
-If you’re having trouble getting the nut loose try applying some heat or soaking the nut in penetrating oil.
+If you’re having trouble getting the nut loose, try applying some heat or soaking the nut in penetrating oil.

 With the hardware underneath removed, you’ll now be able to remove the old faucet.
 This will be done by lifting up the faucet from the top of the sink.
 This can be difficult depending on how long ago it was installed, but with enough force, it should come off.
 For your own safety, we recommend you wear gloves during this step.